• Skip to primary navigation

 • Serve over spaetzle, noodles, potatoes, mashed potatoes.
 Enjoy!

-Filed Under: Dinner, Pork, Recipes, Soups & Stews, Veggies
+Filed Under: Dinner, Pork, Recipes, Soup, Stew, Chili, Veggies

 Previous Post: « Asian Inspired Meatloaf